-Normally, it can get pretty complicated because the team members (or the teacher) often have to verify if a word actually exists, or if it’s spelt correctly.
 Now, her seemingly commonplace remark took my breath away.
 Like this: Vocabulary and autonomy.
 The general aim is to involve the students in a more autonomous fashion in their learning, rather than simply having them presented with word lists selected by the teacher or syllabus.

 We can only guess how much of what he read has stayed between his ears, which is, at times, quite a challenge for our students.
 Luckily for the latter, though, their word lists are much shorter.
 We can use some magic formulae for helping words stick in the head trying to come up with clever associations, getting students to use definitions, determining a rate at which words should be learnt without falling out of their heads, creating some “brain surprises” (see more here), or resort to some oldies but goldies – word games.